daboynb/linux_scripts/README.md

 Update the system with apt, then check updates for flatpak, snap and fwupd.

 # firefox_from_ppa_ubuntu.sh
-Add firefox from ppa ubuntu.
+Remove firefox snap and add firefox from ppa.

 # hide_ad.sh
 Hide the "Try Ubuntu Pro beta with a free personal subscription on up to 5 machines".